Hayreddin Pasha: Youth in Abkhazia & Turkey

 Of Abkhaz origin, Hayreddin was born in Abkhazia into "a family of warrior notables".
 His father Hasan Leffch, a local Abkhaz chieftain, died fighting against a Russian attack on the city of Sukhum.
-Thereafter as a young orphan Hayreddin was sold into slavery, then still a familiar event for Circassian youth.
+Thereafter as a young orphan Hayreddin was sold into slavery via the Black Sea slave trade, then still a familiar event for Circassian youth.
 At Istanbul, however, he was eventually traded into a prestigious household, that of the notable Tahsin Bey, a Cypriot Ottoman who was the naqib al-ashraf (head of the Prophet's descendants) and qadi al-'askar (chief judge of the army) of Anatolia, and a poet.

 Tahsin Bey moved the boy to his country palace at Kanlıca near the Bosporus, where he became the childhood companion of the Bey's son for a span of years.
 Khayr al-Din received a "first-rate education" which included the Islamic curriculum, also the Turkish language, and perhaps French; yet he was not raised as a mamluk.
 Following "the son's tragic premature death" his father Tahsin Bey sold Khayr al-Din in Istanbul to an envoy of Ahmed Bey of Tunis.
 This new uprooting would obviously provoke emotional turmoil in Khayr al-Din, then about 17 years old.
 Soon he was on board a ship bound for Africa.